na-na-hi/renget/archive/how2playba.md

 - Read the story (it's fun)
 - Rush through normal missions to unlock cafe upgrades and game modes
 - Take advantage of the school bonuses in Bounties, and use CC
-- Join a club (you don't have to talk)
+- Join a club.
+There's no clan tryharding or an obligation to talk.

 ## Downloading/Setting up the game